What are fiber optics & what can it do for me?

 VoIP (Voice over Internet Protocol) is simply phone service delivered through your internet connection instead of from a traditional phone company.
 The Internet Protocol (IP) was originally designed for data networking and has since been adapted for the transmission of voice traffic over the IP-based network.

 Can I receive collect calls on your service?

-Does VoIP work during a power outage?
+Does VoIP phone service work during a power outage?

 Will it work with my home security systems or satellite tv service?

 We cannot guarantee that our VoIP service will be compatible with security systems or satellite television services.